kytos/python-openflow/docs/toc/CONTRIBUTE.rst

        git pull upstream develop

-Information about environment setup for developers can be found at the `HACKING.rst <HACKING.rst>`__ file.
+Information about environment setup for developers can be found in the :doc:`HACKING` section.

 Pull Request Pro Tips
 ~~~~~~~~~~~~~~~~~~~~~